 When NR PRS-based measurements for positioning are configured on one or more positioning frequency layers within measurement gaps, the carrier specific scaling factor for a target PRS-based positioning measurement on a positioning frequency layer with index i is designated as CSSFwithin_gap,i and is derived as described in clause 9.1.5.2.2.

-.
+NR Positioning measurement requirements for long periodicity measurements apply in case all PRS resources in the PFL are configured with periodicity > 160 ms.

 9.1.5.2.6 NE-DC: carrier-specific scaling factor for PRS-based measurements performed within gaps